JamieMason/eslint-formatter-git-log/README.md

 eslint --format git-log './src/**/*.js'
 ```

-## Examples
+## 👀 Examples

 ### Full Report

-By default the formatter will display a report of every error or warning in the
+By default, a report of every Error or Warning in the Codebase is displayed:
-codebase:

 ![screenshot](static/screenshot.png)

 ### Personalised Reports

-If you work with a lot of Developers in a large Organisation or Codebase —
-introducing new rules is a great way to codify conventions and ensure quality at
-scale.
-However, when a new rule applies to a particularly prevalent coding
-pattern, it can result in every Developer being presented with a huge list of
-warnings.

-Rather than disabling these rules completely, an alternative can be to only
-present each Developer with Errors and Warnings that relate to changes they
+When an `emailRegExp` is provided such as `/you@yours.com/`, a report is shown
-themselves have made.
+that relates only to changes you yourself have made.

 1. Create a file in your project which follows the structure below.